carstenbauer/JuliaNRW21/README.md

   * [Jupyter](https://jupyter.org) + [IJulia.jl](https://github.com/JuliaLang/IJulia.jl)
   * The workshop materials, i.e. this GitHub repository

+#### How to get everything
 The workshop uses the latest **Julia version 1.5**.
 Go to [julialang.org](https://julialang.org/downloads/) and install the appropriate binaries for your operating system.

 Apart from Julia itself, you will need a [Jupyter](https://jupyter.org) notebook installation and a bunch of Julia packages (dependencies).
-The simplest way to install both is to use the [WorkshopWizard](https://crstnbr.github.io/WorkshopWizard.jl/dev/).
+The simplest way to install everything is to use the [WorkshopWizard](https://crstnbr.github.io/WorkshopWizard.jl/dev/).
 Just follow the [usage instructions](https://crstnbr.github.io/WorkshopWizard.jl/dev/usage/#Getting-the-latest-workshop-1).

-Alternatively, you can use the following terminal commands to download the workshop materials and install the dependencies.
+Alternatively, you can use the following terminal commands (you need to have `git` and `julia` available):

 ```bash
 git clone https://github.com/crstnbr/JuliaNRW21